 Grantees must have a minimum of one Back-Up submission per quarter.
 Back-Up submissions that result in discard do not fulfill the quarterly submission requirements.
-MHTF quarters and submission deadlines are detailed above under Timeline - FY2024.
+MHTF quarters and submission deadlines are detailed above under Timeline - FY2025.
 In the event the quarterly submission deadline falls on a weekend or state/federal holiday, the deadline will default to the next business day.
+Back-Up submissions that result in discard do not fulfill the quarterly submissions.